shatskyy/alpha_decay_demo/README.md

 - Only standard scientific Python stack is used: pandas, numpy, scikit-learn, matplotlib, SQLite
 - No external services or web apps are required
-- The “LLM explanation” is rule-based in this demo to avoid external dependencies, but is API-pluggable.
 - This repository is for demonstration purposes only; data are simulated